harmony-one/x/progress/yuriy-menkov.md

+2023-12-5 Tue: Looking for a solution for microphone handling, specifically to resolve the issue where the first word often cuts off.

-2023-12-5 Mon: [Fixed](https://github.com/harmony-one/x/pull/300) build errors for VoiceAi_2 app.
+2023-12-4 Mon: [Fixed](https://github.com/harmony-one/x/pull/300) build errors for VoiceAi_2 app.
 [Added](https://github.com/harmony-one/x/commit/8cfd889d3c760d61aa65843110e9a3f91b68ae9e) more tests for CustomInstructionsHandler.
 Working on benchmark.

 ---